 You are responsible for understanding how to meet the conditions of your visa in New Zealand at all times.

 Immigration NZ provides information on visa extensions, new visa expiry dates and changes to visa conditions.
 Visit the Immigration NZ website to check information about your visa.

 If you require assistance, you can contact your embassy, high commission or consular representative.

 Financial help available to foreign nationals

-Help is available for eligible foreign nationals who are experiencing serious financial hardship due to COVID-19.
+Help is available for eligible foreign nationals who are stranded in New Zealand and are experiencing serious financial hardship due to COVID-19.